ComScore

 dating in your 30s

 No one would dispute that dating in your 20s has its perks.
 Maybe you have more single friends or your social life includes more low-key house parties and barbecues that lend themselves to meeting people.
-(You definitely have a better ability to recover from one too many margaritas, that’s for certain.)
+(You definitely have a better ability to recover from one too many of Reese Witherspoon's watermelon margaritas, that’s for certain.)
 But spoiler alert: There’s a whole lot to look forward to if you find yourself single in your third decade.
 To prove it, I polled real women—and drew from my own experience—to sum up why dating in your 30s is actually pretty great.

-1. You Have A Better Idea Of What You Want
+1. You Have a Better Idea of What You Want

-Across the board, the most common response I got from the women I spoke to was some variation on knowing what you want.
+Across the board, the most common response I got from the women I spoke to about dating in your 30s was some variation on knowing what you want.
 Think about it: Even if you’ve been imagining your perfect partner since you were 12, the only way to really learn what qualities are important to you is through experience.
 Maybe you used to be attracted to the life of the party…until you realized how exhausting it was keeping up with your ex’s constant attention-seeking.
 Or let’s say you always pictured yourself with someone super ambitious, but then weren’t so crazy about the 14-hour days your last S.O. was always pulling.
 A laundry list of traits is no substitution for all the nuances and complexities of a real, living relationship—the more you’ve dated, the better an idea you’ll have of what actually works for you.

-2. And You’re More Comfortable Asking For It
+2. And You’re More Comfortable Asking for It

-If confidence comes with age, that goes double when it comes to dating.
+Confidence comes with age, and it applies doubly when it comes to dating.
 Think back to times when you were younger and something was bothering you—the person you were seeing sucked at communicating, or maybe you wanted to define the relationship but didn’t want to risk upsetting whatever delicate equilibrium you already had.
 Younger self, I’ve got news for you: You’re not doing anyone (most of all yourself) any favors by not asking.
 I don’t know whether it’s because accumulated experiences have toughened us up or we’re just more inclined toward a DGAF attitude, but it seems like by the time we hit our 30s, we’ve gotten over it.
 Many of the women I talked to mentioned they’ve gotten a lot better at being assertive about their needs, whether that’s discussing their stance on having kids or just letting someone know that, no, I’d rather not drive across town to meet at Dave & Buster’s for our first date and can we go to a quiet wine bar halfway between us instead?

-3. You’ve Learned From Your Mistakes
+3. You’ve Learned from Your Mistakes

 Let’s not put all these past breakups on our exes (except for Steve; that one was absolutely his fault).
 I can definitely admit that there were times when I was selfish and unwilling to compromise with someone I was dating, and other times I wrote people off (who probably didn’t deserve it) because I was in the wrong headspace.
 But instead of beating myself up about it, I chalk it up to experience and vow to do better in the future.
 Just as I know not to put up with bad behavior from someone I’m dating, I aim to hold myself to the same standard.
 At the risk of sounding like a yoga influencer’s Instagram post, you get out only as much as you put in—and you can’t expect to get openness, honesty and compassion if you’re not bringing it yourself.

-4. You Know Not To Waste Time On So-so Situations
+4. You Know Not to Waste Time on So-So Situations

 Raise your hand if there’s a fling or other romantic entanglement in your past that dragged on wayyy longer than it should have (*raises both hands*).
 While your reasons may vary, for me, I now realize it was a form of insecurity: This person isn’t great for me, but they’re here now, and who knows the next time someone will like me this much?
 A good chunk of my 20s was ruled by on-again, off-again situations that weren’t healthy or fulfilling, but that I was nonetheless afraid to let go of.
 And while my behavior was far from faultless (I’m sure I could have been more assertive about what I wanted), if I’d been honest with myself, it was pretty clear that those relationships didn’t have a future from the get-go.
 Now that I have more perspective, I’m better at seeing if something’s worth sticking out—or if I’m better off abandoning ship early.
-As Marisa, 33, puts it: “You become better at weeding out people you’re incompatible with.”
+As Marisa, 33, puts it, “You become better at weeding out people you’re incompatible with.”

 5. You Probably Have More Disposable Income